scottslewis/ipopo/docs/tutorials/ipopo_10min.md

 At run time, iPOPO combines the functional and non-functional aspects.
 To achieve this, iPOPO provides a simple and extensible service component model based on POPOs.

+Since iPOPO v3, we recommend using types as much as possible to avoid issues when developping large softwares with the framework.

 ## Basic concepts